Circuit Insights: Towards Interpretability Beyond Activations: WeightLens: Evaluations and Findings

+With these setups, we aim to demonstrate the effect of including embedding-based contributions, output-based signals, and LLM refinement on feature description quality.
+They are further compared to activation-based methods, specifically descriptions available on Neuronpedia \citep{neuronpedia}, as well as generated via MaxAct* method presented by \citet{puri-etal-2025-fade}, details are in the Appendix \ref{appendix-baselines}.

-\textbf{WeightLens matches or exceeds activation-based methods} Across $\sim$250 features per layer, our weight-based method performs on par with or better than activation maximization methods.
-It achieves higher scores on \emph{Clarity} and \emph{Responsiveness} (Table~\ref{tab:evaluations_input_invariant}), while activation-based methods tend to overgeneralize, leading to lower scores.
-However, activation maximization attains higher \emph{Purity}, highlighting that many features might be context-dependent which is not discovered through WeightLens.
+Across $\sim$250 features per layer, WeightLens methods perform on par with or better than activation maximization methods.
+They generally achieve higher scores on \emph{Clarity} and \emph{Responsiveness} (Figure~\ref{fig:evaluations_input_invariant}), while activation-based methods tend to overgeneralize, leading to lower scores.
+However, activation maximization attains higher \emph{Purity}, highlighting that many features might be context-dependent, which is not discovered through WeightLens.

-\textbf{Layer-wise trends in token-based feature interpretability} Figure~\ref{fig:layers_validation} shows that token-based interpretability varies strongly with depth.
+Furthermore, these results demonstrate that although an LLM can produce more general results and filter out noise in the output logits, its utilization is not mandatory in this analysis, since the results are comparable.

+Faithfulness is low across layers and methods, with the rise in the later layers, likely due to the transcoder architecture: in contrast to SAEs, which decompose the full residual stream, transcoders write into it like MLPs.
+Therefore, steering a single feature rarely produces large effects due to model's redundancy.
+Modifying the faithfulness metric to evaluate interventions on groups of features or on entire circuits rather than individual features might bring more trustworthy evaluations.